johanaarstein/dotlottie-player/README.md

-# dotLottie Player Web Component
+# Lottie Player Web Component

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

 This started as a fork of [@dotlottie/player-component](https://github.com/dotlottie/player-component), mainly made to address issues with render settings and aspect ratio.
-Since then we've added some functionalies here and tweaked some configurations there, and now this is the most versatile and effective Lottie Web Component package out there – in our humble opinion!
-The component is SSR compatible, and weighs a fraction of what it did when we started out.
+Since then we've added some functionalies here and tweaked some configurations there, and now this is the most versatile and effective Lottie Player Web Component package out there – in our humble opinion.
+The component is plug and play, it's SSR compatible, and weighs a fraction of what it did when we started out.

 ## Demo